 - Do I have to print the form/QR code? – No. You may display the QR code on your phone but be sure that you have it pulled up before arrival.
 Your cellular data roaming may not work and it sometimes takes a while to connect to the airport wi-fi.
 Consider printing a hard copy for backup.

-NOTE: The tourist visa issued upon entry to Costa Rica is now reduced from a standard 90 days for everyone to exactly the number of days shown on your proof of insurance.
+NOTE: The tourist visa issued upon entry to Costa Rica is now reduced from a standard 90 days for everyone to exactly the number of days shown on proof of insurance for unvaccinated travelers.
 It is extremely difficult and time consuming to extend your visa (impossible according to the U.S. embassy) so if you think you may want to hang around after your vacation consider buying a longer insurance policy!

-Every tourist must have insurance that covers $50,000 in COVID related medical costs and $2,000 in quarantine lodging for the duration of their stay.
+Every unvaccinated tourist must have insurance that covers $50,000 in COVID related medical costs ($20,000 if you buy from a Costa Rica company) and $2,000 in quarantine lodging for the duration of their stay.
 See details on where and how to purchase the best (or cheapest) qualifying policy.